Value-Function-based Sequential Minimization for Bi-level Optimization: Theoretical Analysis

-Note that for sequential-minimization-type scheme, including EGBMs and our BVFSM, people mainly focus on the approximation quality of these methods.
-That is, whether the solutions to sequential approximated sub-problems will converge to the solution to the original bi-level problem.
-Here we prove this kind of convergence from the aspect of global solution.
-We first recall an equivalent definition of epiconvergence given in \cite[pp. 41]{bonnans2013perturbation}.
+the convergence analysis can be classified into asymptotic and non-asymptotic convergence~\cite{liu2023averaged,ji2022lower}.
+This work considers asymptotic convergence and focuses on the approximation quality.
+That is, whether the solutions to approximate problems converge to the original solution, which comes from the sequential approximated sub-problems converging to the original bi-level problem.
+We prove the asymptotic convergence from the aspect of global solution, and start by recalling the equivalent definition of epiconvergence given in~\cite[pp. 41]{bonnans2013perturbation}.